rootsongjc/kubernetes-handbook/content/en/blog/understanding-how-envoy-sidecar-intercept-and-route-traffic-in-istio-service-mesh/index.md

 Because the `reviews` will to `ratings` send an HTTP request service, request address are: `http://ratings.default.svc.cluster.local:9080/` the role of Outbound handler is to intercept traffic to iptables to native applications sent via Envoy to determine how to route to the upstream.

 The request sent by the application container is outbound traffic.
-After being hijacked by iptables, it is transferred to the Envoy Outbound handler for processing, then passed through `virtual` Listener and `0.0.0.0_9080` Listener, and then finds the cluster of upstream through Route 9080, and then finds Endpoint through EDS to perform routing action.
+After being intercepted by iptables, it is transferred to the Envoy Outbound handler for processing, then passed through `virtual` Listener and `0.0.0.0_9080` Listener, and then finds the cluster of upstream through Route 9080, and then finds Endpoint through EDS to perform routing action.

 **Route 9080**